JohnSnowLabs/spark-nlp/docs/en/ocr_object_detection.md

 ## ImageTextDetectorV2

-`ImageTextDetectorV2` is a DL model for detect text on the image.
+`ImageTextDetectorV2` is a DL model for detecting text on images.
-It based on CRAFT network architecture with refiner net.
-Refiner net run as postprocessing and able to merge single words regions to line.
+It is based on the CRAFT network architecture with refiner net.
+Refiner net runs as postprocessing, and is able to merge single words regions into lines.
-It available only on Python side.
+Currently, it's available only on Python side.

 #### Input Columns